Baldeep-Karki7/Folk-Song-Classification-using-HuBERT/readme.md

 # Fine-tuning HuBERT Base on Nepali Folk Songs

-This repository contains a fine-tuned HuBERT-base model with 98M parameters, trained on a custom Nepali folk song dataset with a total duration of 29.4 hours.
+This repository contains a HuBERT-base model with 98M parameters,with continued pretraining on a custom Nepali folk song dataset with a total duration of 29.4 hours.

 ## Overview